-Transfer information and counseling are available for students who are planning to continue their education at another college after RVCC.
-Information about transfer workshops, college transfer fairs, transfer articulation agreements, dual admission programs, transfer scholarships,
+Transfer information and counseling are available for students who are planning to continue their education at another college after RV.
+Information about transfer workshops, college transfer fairs, transfer articulation agreements, dual admission programs, transfer scholarships, international transfer, and other transfer-related events are posted on the Transfer Services website and on Lion's Den.

-This office arranges visits from other colleges who are looking to admit RVCC students.
-Check the Lion's Den and the Transfer website for Transfer Information Sessions, Instant Decision Days, and Visiting Colleges Information Sessions.
+This office arranges visits from other colleges who are looking to admit RV students.
+Check the Lion's Den and the Transfer website for Transfer Information Sessions, Instant Decision Days, and

+Visiting Colleges Information Sessions.
 Make an appointment with a transfer counselor to discuss your individual transfer concerns.